avi892nash/LaungeTest/memory-bank/progress.md

     - Build out other screens and features of the LoungeApp.

 ## Current Status
+- **Partner Offer Dashboard:** Successfully converted to a React application using Vite.
+Includes sidebar navigation, offer integration form (with predefined amenities and file uploads), and merchant/offer viewing capabilities.
+Backend server updated to serve the built React app.
+Ready for build and comprehensive testing.
-- **Image Handling:** New system for serving images from backend and caching on client-side is implemented.
+- **Image Handling (React Native App):** New system for serving images from backend and caching on client-side is implemented.
 Ready for testing, contingent on backend availability and iOS pod installation.
 - **Backend Deployment:** Still a critical point.
 Verification of fixes for Render deployment is pending.
-Functionality of the new image system depends on this.
+Functionality of the new image system and the partner dashboard's data loading depends on this.
-- **Frontend:**
+- **Frontend (React Native App):**
     - `ExploreScreen.tsx` layout and UI elements (filter, search) refactored.
     - `LoungeCard.tsx` and `OfferDetailScreen.tsx` adapted for new image system.
     - Application is stable from previous critical error resolutions.